kodecocodes/SC_SpiroMifsud/TextKit/For Instructor/script.md

 If you like, you may now reset the deployment to iOS 8 for the rest of the tutorial.

 TH:
-Now, let's talk about the letterpress effect.
+Now, let's talk about this really cool letterpress effect.
 The letterpress effect adds subtle shading and highlights to text that give it a sense of depth - much like the text has been slightly pressed into the screen.

 Code: